 Hair loss treatments are used to restore, revitalize and rejuvenate hair in both men and women for both cosmetic, health and psychological reasons.
 There are a variety of reasons and disorders that may lead to hair loss.

 However, for both sexes, there are numerous hair loss treatment options.
-These hair loss treatments have a variety of benefits (and possibly side effects), which will explore below.
+These hair loss treatments have a variety of benefits (and possibly side effects), which we will explore below.